-Our chefs prepare Kosher-style meals that are nutritious, plentiful, and offer variety.
+Our chefs prepare Kosher-style meals that are nutritious, plentiful, and offer a variety of food.
 There are always alternative meals for those with allergies or legitimate restrictions.
-Salad bar, soy nut butter and jelly, fresh fruit, gluten-free, and vegetarian alternatives are available for campers at breakfast, lunch, and dinner each day.
+Salad bar, soy nut butter and jelly, fresh fruit, glutenfree, and vegetarian alternatives are available for campers at breakfast, lunch and dinner each day.